Discussing Torah matters because the Torah matters

 Buried Treasure: Rachel’s Last Call for Confession

-Alone in Labans dwelling, a question crosses Rachel’s mind as she pockets her fathers idols.
-“How am I going to get away with this?”
+Alone in Laban’s dwelling, a question must cross Rachel’s mind as she pockets her father’s idols.
+“How am I going to get away with this?” she thinks, as do all thieves.
 Rachel realizes that Laban will soon discover his idols are missing, and he will link their disappearance to Jacob.
 But Rachel reasons with herself: no, Laban won’t go so far as to pursue us into the hills.
 Laban is more likely to replace the idols and leave the matter alone.

 Why does Rachel take her father’s idols?
-Five potential motives are detailed here.
-For the purposes of this article, I will jump to the motive I find most convincing.
+Of the six potential motives I have come across, this is the one I find most convincing.

 Dennis Prager puts it well: “Rachel surely believed in the God of Jacob, but she might well have still believed in the power of idols with which she grew up.
 When people believe in many visible gods, it takes a very long time to get them to believe in one invisible God.
 Rachel’s behavior may have been similar to that of Neils Bohr, the Nobel-prize winning physicist who was said to keep a rabbit’s foot in his laboratory.
 When an astonished visitor asked, ‘But surely, professor, you don’t believe in a rabbit’s foot?’
 Bohr responded, ‘Of course not.
 But they say a rabbit’s foot brings you luck whether you believe in it or not.’”

-Rachel was desperately anxious to have a child (Gen. 30:1) and then, later on, desperately anxious to have a second child.
-Prager points out that Rachel may have taken the idols because she was open to utilizing all means necessary toward procuring her goal, including mandrakes, Jacob’s God, and perhaps also the gods from her father’s household.
-This point, I believe, explains Rachels motivation in the most satisfying way.
-1) She’s an anxious person by nature, 2) she is desperate to have children, and 3) she’s hedging her bets.
+Rachel is desperate to have a child (Gen. 30:1), and later desperate to have a second child.
+Prager points out that Rachel may have taken the idols because she was open to utilizing all means necessary to procure her goal, including mandrakes, Jacob’s God, and perhaps also the gods from her father’s household.
+This point, I believe, explains Rachel’s motivation in the most satisfying way.
+1) She’s an anxious person by nature, 2) She is desperate to have children, and 3) She’s hedging her bets.

 Ten days after leaving, the unexpected happens.
-Laban catches up to them and confronts Jacob about the disappearance of his idols.
-Jacob is flabbergasted by the accusation.
+Laban catches up to Jacob’s caravan and confronts Jacob about the disappearance of his idols.
+Jacob is disgusted by the accusation.
 In response, Jacob wishes death upon the thief.
-He says, “Anyone with whom you find your gods shall not remain alive!”
+He tells Laban, “Anyone with whom you find your gods shall not live!”
 (31:32).

-• Just as Achan endured an agonizing countdown before being singled out from his family, so too Rachel endures an agonizing countdown as Laban closes in on her and her secret.
+· Just as Achan endured an agonizing countdown before being singled out in front of his family, so too Rachel endures an agonizing countdown as Laban closes in on her and her secret.

 Of course, death was Achan’s sentence.
 If discovered, what will come of Rachel?

 As Laban enters her tent, Rachel tells him, “Let not my lord take it amiss that I cannot rise before you, for the period of women is upon me.”
 Laban takes Rachel at her word.
-It would be inconceivable to him that Rachel would risk menstruating on his gods, so he does not look under her cushion.
-Soon he exits the tent empty-handed and Rachel, believing she is off the hook, breathes a sigh of relief.
+It would be, as Prager says, “inconceivable to him that Rachel would risk menstruating on his gods,” so he does not look under her cushion.
+Instead, he exits the tent empty-handed, and Rachel, believing she is off the hook, breathes a sigh of relief.

 But is she really off the hook?

 We read that after Jacob and Laban part ways, Jacob arrives safely at the city of Shechem and buys some adjacent land (33:18-19).
-Not long after, something crazy takes place (Genesis 34).
+Not long after, a crazy series of events transpires (Genesis 34).
 As a result, the women and children of Shechem fall under Jacob’s authority (34:27-29).
-Jacob wants to leave the area because he is worried the neighboring Canaanites will seek vengeance on his family (34:30).
+Jacob wants to vacate the area because he is concerned the neighboring Canaanites will seek vengeance and attack his family (34:30).
 God gives him directions to go to Bethel.
-Jacob obeys, but before leaving, Jacob commands all who are with him to bury their idols under an old oak tree.
-He does not want any foreign deities to join them on their journey to Bethel.
+Jacob obeys.
+But before he leaves, Jacob commands all who are with him to give up their idols.
+He does not want any foreign god to join them on their journey to Bethel.

-Nevertheless, heres a way to demystify the story with a measure of plausibility.
-We teleport ourselves to that afternoon under the old oak at Shechem.
-There, with Jacob and pregnant Rachel standing next to us, we watch the Shechemite women – widow after widow after widow – step forward to deposit a household idol into this pit under the oak tree.
-What is not so obvious is that Rachel envies their ability to surrender their idols.
-She thinks of the idols that secretly remain in her possession.
+Nevertheless, here’s a way to demystify the story with a measure of plausibility.
+We teleport ourselves to that afternoon.
+There, with Jacob and pregnant Rachel standing next to us, we watch the Shechemite women – widow after widow after widow – step forward to hand over their household idol.
+What is not so obvious is that Rachel envies their ability to surrender such things.
+She thinks about the idols that remain in her secret possession.
 They are stowed away among her belongings.
-She has come to resent them in a way, but she is extremely protective of the saddle that they stay inside.
+She has come to resent them in a way, yet she remains extremely protective of the saddle that they stay inside.
 She is pregnant, after all, and miscarriages are common.

-Believing all idols to have been discarded, Jacob leaves Shechem and travels southward with the rest of his caravan.
-The caravan makes a stop in Bethel and then travels onward to Bethlehem.
-Along the way Rachel goes into labor and gives birth to a son.
+Believing all idols to have been handed over, Jacob buries them under a terebinth tree near Shechem.
+His caravan then sets out, traveling southward.
+The caravan makes a stop in Bethel before it travels onward to Bethlehem.
+Along the way Rachel gives birth to a son.
 She names the baby Benoni, “son of my sorrow.”
 She then dies unexpectedly during childbirth.

-Okay yall – here is the question I have been building up to, a question that cant be answered with certainty but a question that still merits some consideration.
-Is Rachel’s premature passing a result of the curse that Jacob pronounced over her life without realizing it?
-Recall, Jacob sentenced the thief who stole Laban’s idols to death.
-At the time, he did not know who the curse would fall upon.
-Still his words carry the weight of God’s promise to Abraham, that whoever dishonors you I will curse (Gen. 12:3).
+Okay – here is the question, a question that can’t be answered with certainty but a question that still merits some consideration.
+Is Rachel’s premature passing a result of the declaration Jacob pronounced over her life without realizing it?
+Recall, Jacob said the thief who stole Laban’s idols would not live.
+At the time, he did not know upon whom the curse would fall.
+Even still, his words carry the weight of God’s promise to Abraham, that “whoever dishonors you I will curse” (Gen. 12:3).
 And then, given Rachel’s failure to confess and seek correction, had Rachel unknowingly sealed its lethal effect?

 Her departing words express sadness as she names her son Benoni.
-We might wonder: what if her sorrow was made worse by unresolved guilt?
-She knows that Labans idols still hide in a pouch inside her tent.
-She knows that Jacob will discover them over the course of time.
-But perhaps she takes this disappointment to the grave.
+We would assume this is because she knows she is dying, but we might also wonder: what if her sorrow is made worse by unresolved guilt?
+She knows that Laban’s idols still hide in a pouch inside her tent.
+She knows that Jacob will discover them over the course of time, but perhaps she takes this knowledge to the grave.

 So to say, Jacob withdraws from the rest of his family due to his grieving Rachel.
-Whereas Jacob resided among them while Rachel was alive, he isolates himself in the days or weeks after her death.
-And it is during this absence that Jacob’s oldest son Rueben makes a salacious move and sleeps with his concubine.
+Whereas Jacob resided among them while Rachel was alive, he now withdraws from them in the days or weeks after her death.
+And it is during his absence that Jacob’s oldest son Rueben makes a move on Jacob’s concubine.

 We can imagine a moment during this timeframe.
 It might have gone like this: A servant breaks off from the camp and travels over to Jacob’s tent, a tent distant and isolated.
 The servant goes in to tell Jacob about the outrageous act committed by his oldest son Rueben.
-But Jacob, for the time being, is too detached to be outraged, too exhausted to seek action.
+Jacob is angry, but too detached and exhausted to seek immediate action.
 At first the servant cannot understand why.
-But then Jacob gestures toward a pouch that is folded up in the dark corner of the tent.
+But then Jacob gestures toward a pouch folded in the dark corner of the tent.
+He goes to it.
 From the bag, the servant pulls a number of carved objects into the firelight.
 The objects are unmistakable.
 The objects are Laban’s idols.